Hubbry Logo

 Lisandro Martínez

 Lisandro Martínez (born 18 January 1998) is an Argentine professional footballer who plays primarily as a centre-back for Premier League club Manchester United and the Argentina national team.
-Nicknamed "the Butcher", known for his aggressive style of play and accurate long passes from the back, he is regarded as one of the best defenders in the world.[3]
+Nicknamed "The Butcher", he is known for his aggressive style of play and accurate long passes from the back.[3]

 Key Information